Margo Tamez

 Biography

-In my poetry and historical inquiry involve mixed creative and critical approaches to (re)examine and (re)think coloniality’s penetrating reach into Dene Nde’ peoples’ individual and collective experience, consciousness, thought, and resilience.
+Tamez’s poetry exemplifies dedicated study of the long form at the intersection of Indigenous oral tradition, historical perspectives, archives, and epistemic violence.
+Her work is recognized for expanding the possibilities of verse, meter, and form through decolonial methodologies.
+In her poetry and historical inquiry she enacts mixed creative and critical approaches to (re)examine and (re)think coloniality’s penetrating reach into Dene Nde’ peoples’ individual and collective experience, consciousness, thought, and resilience.

 Websites